About Megan Sweeting

-My relationship with photography happened on accident.
-Since I was a little girl, I loved to write and tell stories, so once I graduated from high school I decided to go to the University of Kentucky to be a journalist and creative writer.
-It was while there, trying to fill my schedule with an easy A, I found myself in a dark room, elbow deep in film negatives and developer.
-It so happened, as I was learning in the film class, my grandfather got diagnosed with terminal brain cancer and I was able to document his experience for my final project.
+My relationship with photography happened by accident.
+Ever since I was a little girl, I loved to write and tell stories.
+Once I graduated from high school I decided to go to the University of Kentucky to pursue a career as a journalist and creative writer.
+It was while at university, trying to fill my schedule with an art elective, I found myself in a dark room, elbow deep in film negatives and developer.
+It so happened, as I was learning in the black and white film class, my grandfather got diagnosed with terminal brain cancer and I began to document his experience for my final film project.

-It was during that semester, in 2007, I was able to realize how special photography is.
-I took photos of my grandfather dealing with the pain, sitting in the sunlight trying to relax after a doctor visit, running his hand over the new scar from an unsuccessful operation, and my favorite image- holding a cigarette to his mouth like it was a marijuana joint.
-That one I titled Defiance, entered it as my final project image, and it still sits framed in my office.
+During that semester in 2007, I began to realize how special photography really is to families.
+I took photos of my grandfather dealing with the headaches, sitting in the sunlight trying to relax after a doctor visit, running his hand over the new scar from an unsuccessful operation, and my favorite image- holding a cigarette to his mouth like it was a marijuana joint.
+That one I titled ‘Defiance’ and entered it as my final project image.
+It still sits framed in my office today.

-In 2012, the year I gave birth to my daughter, I photographed my first wedding.
+In 2012, the year I gave birth to my daughter, I photographed my first wedding for a long time friend.
 I was five months pregnant and even then I was standing on a chair during the reception, trying to get the shot from a better angle.
+After that event, I realized how much fun I had photographing weddings.
+Can you believe up until that point, the last wedding I had attended was as a child?
 Since then I have shot over 100 weddings, and I have been exposed to so many great experiences from different religions, cultures and families.

 As I reflect on my life as a Kentucky wedding photographer, I'm still in shock that I'm here.
 That little girl who only wanted to tell stories now gets to tell other people's stories all the time!
 I wish I could go back in time and tell her how she'll grow up to be so lucky.
 I've been so blessed to be a part of so many people's lives and love stories.
-I am so grateful for the people who allow me to share in their love as I provide storytelling that is cherished for generations.
+I am so grateful for the people who allow me to share in their love as I provide photography services.
 If you choose me to document your love story, I promise to deliver beautiful photographs, like the ones of my grandfather, that will tell your story and be cherished in your family for generations.